-Quick personal loans are common these days.
+Quick loans are common these days.
 With instant personal loan platforms available today, this trend is gaining momentum every day.
 Personal loans are unsecured and can be availed of easily.
 This is why a larger number of borrowers find themselves going for these loans to procure funds for their personal needs.
 These requirements may include wedding, vacation, education expenses or other personal projects.

 Personal loans are a quick way to arrange funds.
 However, it is important to find a lender with affordable interest rates.
 In this context, tax deductions on personal loans are a much-needed benefit for borrowers.
 But the most important question here is, are personal loans taxable?